-Visit our shade audit page to learn how to apply shade planning to your area.
+Visit our shade assessment page to learn how to plan shade for your area.

-Your shade planning will help you come to a shade solution that will likely consider how temporary or how permanent the shade should be.
-It would likely consider the shade structure's placement and maybe even the shade material.
 Will the look of your outdoor shade be important?
 Will it need to enhance the look of your home or business?
 Or is function the only consideration?
-And your personal shade solution must of course fit within your budget and timing.
+And your personal shade solution must fit within your budget and timing.

-Get some ideas at our page on shade structures.
-This page will tell you about your many shade options,the qualities and features of different shade structures.
-You'll learn about advantages to permanent, temporary and portable shades.
+Get some shade ideas at our pages on shade structures and shade materials.
+These page will tell you about your many shade options, the qualities and features of different shade structures, including permanent, temporary and portable shades.